-• The fee for the Parish Wedding Coordinator is \$100.
+• The fee for the Parish Wedding Coordinator is \$100, paid to All Saints Parish.

 This fee includes initial and follow-up interviews between the Parish Wedding Coordinator/Sacristan and the couple, conducting the wedding rehearsal, and coordinating/overseeing the activities before, during, and after the wedding liturgy.
 This fee is due on the day of the wedding, but may be paid earlier.